 Okay, let’s dive deep.
 Like, super deep.
 You know how chocolates have those percentages on them?
 Yup, that’s the cacao talking.
 And if you’ve ever wondered “what wine goes with dark chocolate that’s like, 85% cacao?”, I’ve got your back.

-• 50-70% Cacao: This is like your casual Friday outfit – not too fancy, not too chill.
-A fruity Merlot or a playful Tempranillo?
+• 50-70% Cacao: This is like your casual Friday outfit – not too fancy, not too chill. a fruity Merlot or a playful Tempranillo?
 They vibe with this range.
 The berry notes?
 Chef’s kiss with the chocolate.

 • 70-85% Cacao: You’re stepping into the deep end here.
 These chocolates are like those epic movie plot twists.
 They need something robust.
 Think Cabernet Franc or even a sturdy Syrah.
 They handle that intense cocoa without breaking a sweat.